microsoft/Kusto-Query-Language/doc/scalar-data-types/string.md

 ms.reviewer: rkarlin
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 02/13/2020
+ms.date: 04/07/2021
 ---
 # The string data type

-The `string` data type represents a Unicode string.
-Kusto strings are encoded in UTF-8 and by default are limited to 1MB.
+The `string` data type represents a sequence of zero or more [Unicode](https://home.unicode.org/) characters.

+> [!NOTE]
+> * Internally, strings are encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
+Invalid (non-UTF8) characters are replaced with [U+FFFD](https://codepoints.net/U+FFFD) Unicode replacement characters at ingestion time.
+> * Kusto has no data type that is equivalent to a single character.
+A single character
+> is represented as a string of length 1.
+> * While the `string` data type itself has no predefined limit on the length of the string,
+> actual implementations are free to limit individual values.
+Commonly, strings are limited
+> to 1MB (measured using UTF-8 encoding).

 ## String literals

-There are several ways to encode literals of the `string` data type.
+There are several ways to encode literals of the `string` data type in a query text:

 * Enclose the string in double-quotes (`"`): `"This is a string literal.
 Single quote characters (') don't require escaping.
 Double quote characters (\") are escaped by a backslash (\\)"`
 * Enclose the string in single-quotes (`'`): `'Another string literal.
 Single quote characters (\') require escaping by a backslash (\\).
 Double quote characters (") do not require escaping.'`

 In the two representations above, the backslash (`\`) character indicates escaping.
-It's used to escape the enclosing quote characters, tab characters (`\t`), newline characters (`\n`), and itself (`\\`).
+The backslash is used to escape the enclosing quote characters, tab characters (`\t`), newline characters (`\n`), and itself (`\\`).

+> [!NOTE]
+> The newline character (`\n`) and the return character (`\r`) can't be included
+> as part of the string literal without being quoted.
+See also [multi-line string literals](#multi-line-string-literals).

+## Verbatim string literals

 Verbatim string literals are also supported.
 In this form, the backslash character (`\`) stands for itself, and not as an escape character.

 * Enclose in double-quotes (`"`): `@"This is a verbatim string literal that ends with a backslash\"`
 * Enclose in single-quotes (`'`): `@'This is a verbatim string literal that ends with a backslash\'`

+> [!NOTE]
+> The newline character (`\n`) and the return character (`\r`) can't be included
+> as part of the string literal without being quoted.
+See also [multi-line string literals](#multi-line-string-literals).

+## Splicing string literals

-Two string literals in the query with nothing between them, or separated only by whitespace and comments, automatically join to form a new string literal.
+Two or more string literals are automatically joined to form a new string literal in the query if they have nothing between them, or they are separated only by whitespace and comments. <br>
-For example, the following expressions all yield length `13`.
+For example, the following expressions all yield a string of length 13:

 ```kusto
 print strlen("Hello"', '@"world!"); // Nothing between them